munificent/craftinginterpreters/book/methods-and-initializers.md

     How do advanced language implementations optimize based on that observation?

 1. When interpreting an `OP_INVOKE` instruction, the VM has to do two hash table lookups.
-First, it looks for a field that could shadow a method and only if that fails does it look for a method.
+First, it looks for a field that could shadow a method, and only if that fails does it look for a method.
 The former check is rarely useful -- most fields do not contain functions.
-But it is *necessary* because the language says fields and methods are accessed using the same syntax and fields shadow methods.
+But it is *necessary* because the language says fields and methods are accessed using the same syntax, and fields shadow methods.

     That is a language *choice* that affects the performance of our implementation.
 Was it the right choice?
 If Lox were your language, what